 Historic Gift Giving Traditions

 The custom of giving presents during the middle of winter dates back long before the birth of Jesus.
 Many early cultures, such as the Romans and the Norse, had winter solstice festivals that included gift giving.
-This tradition was eventually incorporated into Christianity.

 So Why Do We Give Gifts at Christmas?

 The season is a traditional time for giving presents.
-But there are personal reasons for why we give Christmas presents and to whom.
+But there are personal reasons for why people give Christmas presents and to whom.
 The motivations vary by the individual, but there are some common themes.

 Love and Affection